elsa-bosemark/Minerva-2019-2020/README.md

 - there are errors in my code (highly likely, also buttons mights have to be reimplemented into the different files, though I'm not sure)

 That's all I have.
 If you went though these and the project is still relentlessly crashing or my code doesn't make sense we can always chat ;)

+P.S.
+Idk if you will get this error : ld: framework not found GRPCClient But here is a link that addresses that bug: https://stackoverflow.com/questions/46633054/ld-framework-not-found-grpcclient